danieltnaves/todo-service/README.md

 ./build-and-run-arm.sh
 ```

-Similarly to the approach using Java this script will build the Docker image spin up a new container, and make it available on port 8080.
+Similarly to the approach using Java this script will build the Docker image, spin up a new container, and make it available on port 8080.